52North/sensor-web-tutorial/docs/11_sos_example_request.md

 </sos:GetCapabilities>
 ~~~

-Again the response document of the example request contains the most relevant sections.
+The response document of the example request contains the most relevant sections.
 These are the
 _service identification_ which provides metadata about the service itself (`<ows:ServiceIdentification>`),
 the _service provider_ which offers metadata about the provider/ organization (`<ows:ServiceProvider>`),
 the _operations metadata_ which contains metadata about the offered operations (`<ows:OperationsMetadata>`),